LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 ------------------------

 Now it is time to talk about how we are going to check the performance in a real-world situation.
-We're going to start by modeling the situationw here the data are in random order.
+We're going to start by modeling the situation here the data are in random order.

 The following code generates a random array: